cubiclesoft/js-flexforms/docs/flex_forms_dialog.md

 * backgroundcloses - A boolean indicating whether or not clicking off the dialog will close the dialog (Default is false).
 * move - A boolean indicating whether or not the dialog can be moved by dragging the title bar (Default is true).
 * resize - A boolean indicating whether or not the dialog can be resized by dragging the edges (Default is true).
+* autowidth - An optional string containing the CSS width to size the dialog to (Default is null).
 * title - A string containing a title to use for the title bar of the dialog (Default is '').
 * content - An object containing FlexForms.Generate() options (Default is an empty object).
 * errors - An object containing FlexForms.Generate() errors (Default is an empty object).
 * request - An object containing FlexForms.Generate() request variables (Default is an empty object).
+* onupdatecontent(formelem) - An optional callback that is called whenever the dialog form content is updated (Default is null).
+	* formelem - A DOM element pointing to the form.
+* onsuspend() - An optional callback that is called when the dialog is suspended by a modal dialog (Default is null).
+* onresume() - An optional callback that is called when the dialog is resumed after having been previously suspended (Default is null).
 * onposition(elem) - An optional callback that is called whenever the position or size of the dialog has changed (Default is null).
 	* elem - The main DOM element of the dialog.
+* onlockresize() - An optional callback that is called when resizing is temporarily locked via LockResize() (Default is null).
+* onunlockresize() - An optional callback that is called when resizing is resumed via UnlockResize() (Default is null).
+* onresized(elem) - An optional callback that is called when the dialog has been resized (Default is null).
+	* elem - The main DOM element of the dialog.
-* onsubmit(formdata, formelem, e) - An optional callback that is called when a form submission happens (Default is null).
+* onsubmit(formdata, formelem, e, lastactiveelem) - An optional callback that is called when a form submission happens (Default is null).
 	* formdata - An object containing all the field name/value pairs of submitted data including the button that was pressed.
 	* formelem - A DOM element pointing to the form.
 	* e - An event object containing the submit event.
+	* lastactiveelem - A DOM element pointing to the last active element before the dialog was created.
 * onclose() - An optional callback that is called when the dialog should close (Default is null).
 * ondestroy() - An optional callback that is called when the dialog instance is destroyed (Default is null).
 * langmap - An object containing translation strings.
 Support exists for most of the user interface (Default is an empty object).